farrynk/rulebook/docs/7_season-overview.md

     - **7.1.8.4**&emsp;MMR will be calculated and shown what MMR ranges warrant which keeper rounds.

     - **7.1.8.5**&emsp;If a GM has more than 1 player in the same round (determined by MMR), they will be forced to use a pick higher than the current if the GM doesn’t have enough picks in that round.
 They can also choose to cut one player.
 They can not use a lower pick to keep a player.

+    - **7.1.8.6**&emsp;Each team is limited to a maximum of 4 keeper picks in the draft.
+For these purposes, a keeper pick is any player that occupies a keeper slot in the draft board; players retained from the previous season as well as those promoted, demoted, or picked up as Free Agents during the offseason transaction period are included.
+Teams must be in compliance with this limit by no later than 48 hours before the end of offseason transactions.

 - **7.1.9**&emsp;If a GM does not have enough picks available in that tier’s draft, they must give up current players to free agency to accommodate.